countable-web/open-source-corporation/peopleops/COMMUNICATIONS_CHARTER.rst

    calendly link to book meetings if it's with just one other person.
 -  No need to check emails during vacation (unless otherwise agreed upon). => see next line
--  You must have an autoresponder set when on vacaton: including return date from vacation / back-up contact and details / back-up person gets a briefing.
+-  **You must have an autoresponder set when on vacation**: including return date from vacation / back-up contact and details / back-up person gets a briefing.
 -  Use the "schedule send" option in gmail if sending after hours or on